How To Preserve SEO Mojo (When Merging Sites, Changing Domains, Redesigning, etc.)

 Confer with your SEO collaborators before deciding what to delete.
 Digital-messaging stakeholders of varying backgrounds define value differently; one’s trash is another’s treasure.
 Inevitably, some content ends up on the cutting room floor or moved to a different directory.

 Discarding or even hastily reorganizing pages Google ‘likes’ is wasteful.
 If only there was a way of letting Google know that we’ve permanently changed our content schema.
 Enter the 301 redirect.
 I won’t go into technical detail here—suffice it to say 301s are powerful and easy to implement.
+(Already know about 301s?
+Skip to the bottom half of this article.)

 When You Remove Or Rename, Redirect.